zenglenn42/react-tutorials/README.md

 # react-tutorials [(demo)](https://react-tutorials.herokuapp.com/)

-This is a container app for hosting various React tutorials I complete.
+This is a React-based container app for hosting various React tutorials I complete.
+So I'm using React to master React. :-)

 It features a slide-out drawer that allows you to select a given tutorial to explore.
-Currently I just have one tutorial listed:

 ![alt](docs/img/ui-mobile-intro.png)